 - Mar 25 2017 09:36 PM

 - by neil98

-Monogram Direct have announced their Kingdom Hearts 3D Foam Key Rings collection will grow with the addition of Series 2.
-Monogram Direct announced Series 1 back in September.
+Monogram Direct have announced their Kingdom Hearts 3D Foam Keyrings collection will grow with the addition of a Series 2.
+Monogram Direct announced the Series 1 back in September.

 Included in this series are Final Form Sora, Lexaeus, Vexen, Larxene, Zexion, Ansem (Seeker of Darkness), Yen Sid, Anti-Form Sora, Maleficent, and both Oathkeeper and Oblivion Keyblades.

-It's currently unknown when the figures will be available.
+It's currently unknown when the keyrings will be available.
 We'll update once we find the release date.
-Thanks to KHInsider for the tip.
+Thanks to KHInsider for the tip!

 - by Leamax